ddbj/www/_togovar/metadata-e.md

 * SampleSet, Experiment and Dataset are internally referenced by serial numbers.

 Accession numbers
 * SNP: study (dstd), variant (dss).
 Public dss variants are merged to rs in the next dbSNP build.
+This merge is planned but has not yet been implemented.
 * SV: study (dstd), variant call (dssv), variant region (dsv)

 ## Submission excel {#excel}